shilewenuw/get_all_tickers/README.md

 # get-all-tickers

 I couldn't find any libraries to retrieve all the tickers of publicly traded stocks, so I decided to make my own library that could do this.
-The stock tickers are from the NYSE, NASDAQ, and the AMEX.
+The stock tickers are from the NYSE, NASDAQ, and AMEX.

 ## features
 -  getting a list of tickers from chosen exchanges (all of them by default)